 Basement can prove to be a very functional and useful area in a home for recreational as well as storage purposes.
-But, there are so many people who cannot use the space in the basement because it remains wet for most of the time.
-However, there are ways in which the problem of wet basement can be overcome and once that is done the finished space can be utilized in myriad ways.
+But, there are so many people who cannot use this space as it remains wet for most of the time.
+However, there are ways in which the problem of wet basement can be solved and once that is done the finished space can be utilized in myriad ways.

 Why is Finding a Flooring for Wet Basement So Difficult?

 Unless you live in an arid desert, problem of underwater seepage is something that is encountered in most parts of the country.
 The problem only aggravates in areas of heavy rainfall.
 The moisture that creeps through basement walls and flooring can play havoc with your basement flooring.

 It can weaken the adhesive used in floor tiles, thereby leading to heaving and crumpling of tiles.
 Besides, the problem of mold and mildew which results from moisture can virtually make a basement uninhabitable.
 So, this is the problem that has to be solved before flooring can be finalized.

 The simplest way to find if you basement has moisture problem or not is to cover your floor with a sheet of impermeable material by sticking it end to end and keeping it overnight or so.
 If you find dampness under the sheet, it means that the basement floor has a moisture problem.
 To solve the problem, the source of the problem has to be found out.

 It could be anything ranging from standing water to cracks in the foundation.
 Whatever the source may be, the seeping of moisture has to be stopped first and then the flooring has to be done.
 Basement waterproofing can take care of most of your problems resulting from water seepage.

 Basement Flooring Options